 The Daisy.

 Twelve townhomes.
-Two blocks from the beach.
+Direct access to the beach.

 Now registering.
 Pricing release on Disclosure Statement filing.